 Deep cleaning

-Beyond the weekly clean, schedule a deep clean a few times a year.
-A quarterly deep clean might use a rotary floor machine with a gentle pad and an appropriate solution to extract grime that regular mopping leaves behind.
-Manufacturer guidance often suggests scrubbing the floor three to four times a year, and more often in winter when extra dirt and salt are tracked in.
+Schedule a deep clean a few times a year, for example a quarterly clean with a rotary floor machine, a gentle pad, and an appropriate solution.
+Manufacturer guidance often suggests scrubbing the floor three to four times a year, and more often in winter when dirt and salt are tracked in.
+Wash walls with a mild detergent (use minimal water on plaster), and allow good ventilation and drying time.

 Climate control servicing